 2. TERM.
 The vice chair/chair-elect shall serve a term of one (1) year, beginning at the annual meeting following the most recent election.
 At the end of this term, the vice chair/chair-elect will become chair as described in Article VI, part B.1.

-3. TRANSITION VICE-CHAIR TERM.
-The incumbent vice chair at the time these standing rules are adopted shall stand in a referendum to be administered at the time of the steering committee election.
-If this referendum is successful, the incumbent will serve as vice chair/chair-elect for a term of one (1) year before becomign chair as described in Article VI, part B.1.
-Otherwise, SAA shall administer a special election for a one-year term as vice chair/chair-elect, to take office immediately or at the annual meeting subsequent to the July vote (whichever is later).

 D. IMMEDIATE PAST CHAIR.
 The Immediate Past Chair shall serve as an ex officio member of the steering committee and shall assist the officers and steering committee members as appropriate.
 The Immediate Past Chair may also be called upon to serve as official representative of the Section in the event the chair or vice chair is unavailable.